Patrick Body Authors

 “Even if I went back in time, I don’t think I would consider vocational training; it wouldn’t be something that my family would encourage me to do,” says Yao, who holds a degree in International Finance and Trading.
 “Those jobs are things we need in society, but I don’t think they are something that everyone, particularly those in the middle class, would aim for.
 Maybe graduates without jobs can consider it, or people who don’t necessarily have skills could consider the training.”

 China has also made attempts to strengthen public employment services, standardize job information platforms, and provide targeted assistance to individuals facing barriers to employment.
 Over 10 million workers annually now benefit from subsidies in sectors ranging from elder care to domestic services, designed to address both immediate labor shortages and longer-term structural skill gaps.
-Simultaneously, social safety nets—including unemployment insurance and basic healthcare—have been somewhat reinforced to stabilize the workforce amid economic uncertainties, while programs targeting inland regions and rural-urban migrants seek to reduce regional disparities.
+Simultaneously, social safety nets—including unemployment insurance and basic healthcare—have been progressively reinforced to stabilize the workforce amid economic uncertainties, while programs targeting inland regions and rural-urban migrants seek to reduce regional disparities.

 Recognizing the interplay between consumption and employment, policymakers have implemented measures to boost domestic demand.
 Interest subsidies on consumer and business loans, appliance trade-in programs, childcare support, and wage-related incentives are intended to stimulate spending, sustain service-sector jobs, and improve labor participation.
-But consumption levels have remained depressed, and even a boost in spending may not have the desired effect.

 “Low-end consumption is still relatively active, so a boost to consumer spending would have to be on higher-value or big purchases, and that isn’t likely to increase employment too much,” says Xiang.
-“Lack of employment is a structural issue, with the whole model so reliant on infrastructure investment by big companies, rather than because people are spending too little.”

 Facing the future